anuj7511/Starbucks-Customer-Profiling/README.md

 ## Project Motivation<a name="motivation"></a>

-Understanding our customers is the key providing them a good service and sustain a profitable business.
-To understand them well, we need to pay attention on their purchase behaviour.
-One way we can collect and analyse their purchasing behaviour through an app, then identify their needs based on demographics.
+Understanding our customers is the key to sustain a profitable business.
+To understand them well and identify their needs based on demographics, we need to pay attention on their purchase behaviour by collecting and analysing their purchasing behaviour through an app.

 The data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Periodically, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 However, some users might not receive any offer during certain weeks.
 Using the data, I aim to :